Tonbridge to Penshurst Walk

 1. Go along the track for 100m, with glimpses of the mill pond on your right.
 Just before a metal fieldgate leading into a large field, turn left through a kissing gate and climb a short flight of steps.
 This leads through another kissing gate into the field where you continue up its left-hand edge.

 2. In 150m turn left through a wooden kissing gate into a small enclosure, leaving it by a metal kissing gate in the opposite corner.
 Bear right and go across a small fenced-in field to another gate.
 Go through this and continue along the field edge, passing Harden Vineyard? on your left.
-At the end of the vineyard go over a stile and through some trees to a path T-junction.
+At the end of the vineyard go through some trees to a path T-junction.
 Turn right and follow the path round to the left.

 3. In 100m you come to the edge of the wood and go over a stile into a more open area.
 Follow the enclosed tree-lined path gently uphill between two large fields.
 At the top continue through a belt of trees to join a driveway by the entrance to “Skipreed”.

 4. About 100m along this drive, opposite a house “Oakenden”, turn right up a few steps in the earth bank and go over a stile with two footpath waymarkers.
-Ignore a kissing gate into a field and take the fenced-in path ahead.
+Ignore a gate into a field and take the fenced-in path ahead.
 At the far end go over another stile with two waymarkers and turn right to go through a small metal gate in the wire fence.
 Continue along the right-hand side of a triangular strip of grassland between fences.

 5. In the far right-hand corner follow the path down through Puckden Wood.
-At the bottom the path curves right and then veers left to leave the wood.
+At the bottom the path curves right and then veers left up a slope to leave the wood.
 Climb a broad grassy path between fences and continue along a short driveway to a road junction in the hamlet of Hoath Corner.

 • If you want to break for refreshment the Rock Inn is just off to the right.